Ever wish you could whip up a math dice game with the supplies you already own?

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Modify for one child:
+Modify this DIY dice activity for one child:

 Place only one placeholder at the start of the game.